 Mix 1/2 teaspoon bleach or less to 1 gallon of water.

 No matter what age, make sure you rinse well with clear, clean water after a bleach bath, otherwise excessive itching and irritation may occur.
-I have heard that many with EB take bleach or vinegar baths daily to help keep infections at bay.
-And found them to be very effective.

 NEVER mix Vinegar and Bleach together in the same bath.
 A chemical reaction can occur and produce a toxic fume causing respiratory issues.
 In addition, adding other agents such as soap, salt, or bubble bath can alter the PH levels of the bleach (or vinegar) solution making it less effective against the bacteria.
 It's also important to mix the correct amount of water and bleach (or vinegar) together.
 Too much water can dilute the bleach (or vinegar) making it less effective while too much bleach (or vinegar) can cause stinging upon contact with the open wounds